FlightAware

 Aircraft Details Page

-When clicking on a particular flight, the full detailed page will load (See image under “Viewing Results” section above) and navigate to the bottom right of the page.
+When you click on a particular flight, the full, detailed page will load (See the image in the “Viewing Results” section above) and navigate to the bottom right of the page.

 Lastly, for flights that have already landed or are completed, FlightAware allows users to download a KML file of the flight log.
-This will contain all the coordinates of its flight path, the altitude, and other information that helps users visualize.
+This will contain all the coordinates of its flight path, altitude, and other information that helps users visualize it.
 To do this, click on the flight page of a flight in question, click on “View track log”.
-Then navigate to the upper left corner of the page and click “+ Google Earth” icon, as shown below.
+Then navigate to the upper left corner of the page and click the “+ Google Earth” icon, as shown below.

 NOTE: Remember that historical information is limited for the free account, so flight log information may not always be available.